What is Passive Income and How do I Create It?

 Earning passive income is a great way to hedge against the risk of unemployment.

-Take my example – I have money (emergency fund) saved in an interest bearing checking account at Capital One.
+Take my example – I have money in emergency fund saved in an interest-bearing checking account.
 Every month I earn around $15 in interest (at 1% APY).
 Now imagine I have 100 times more money and I invest with a 5% APY interest rate.
 I could earn $7500 per month.
 For calculation’s sake, I could retire and live happily ever after.

 Can I have $1,500,000 in savings now?
 No, I can’t, and that’s why this passive income cannot make me rich.
 It can grow and with the power of compounding returns, I can become a millionaire one day.
 But, that is a time-consuming way to reach financial independence.

-Taking a few passive income-generating steps helps achieving financial independence sooner.
+Taking a few passive income-generating steps helps to achieve financial independence sooner.

 Ways to create passive income